it-robotics/ITRLogging/README.md

  * can be fully disabled.

-Because of the very guided approach (e.g. configuration enabled by default), ITRLogging may suits you or not in certain parts.
-Also you may not like the new levels layout, until log4cxx properly supports custom levels addition (and it's unclear when this will happen).
-The good is that you can just edit
-it: the recommended way to use it is embedding in a common shared library.
+Because of the very guided approach (e.g. configuration enabled by default), ITRLogging may not suits everybody in certain parts.
+Also not everybody may like the new custom level layout, until log4cxx properly supports custom levels addition (it's unclear when this will happen).
+The good news is that it can just be edited: the recommended way to use ITRLogging it is embedding in a common shared library.

-The default layout has been chosen to settle one of our long standing incomprehension about log4cxx: what's the difference between ERROR and FATAL?
-What's the difference between INFO and DETAIL?
+The default layout has been chosen to settle a personal lack of comfort with the official log4cxx layout.
 The chosen layout is the following (lower to higher):

  * MAXDETAIL
  * FLOW